Jardin: Our Favorite Colonial Town In Colombia

 In the garden, there are few viewing platforms where you can patiently and quietly wait for Gallitos de Rocas.

 Binoculars or guides are not needed.
-There is also an online form where you can make a reservation, but we filled the form last minute and did not receive any answer, and there was no problem we showed up without reservation.
+There is also an online form form where you can make a reservation, but we filled the form last minute and did not receive any answer, and there was no problem we showed up without reservation.

 HIKE AROUND JARDIN